jamestutton/Binary-Clock-with-Temp-Sensor/README.md

 # Binary-Clock-with-Temp-Sensor

-This Project and Code Creates a very simple binary clock with add Temp Sensor.
+This Project and Code Creates a very simple binary clock with added Temp Sensor Mode.

 # Hardware